 Always remember to wear a ski helmet and plenty of warm clothing.
 A head injury is an extremely large concern for pregnant women, and exposure to the elements can lead to serious problems as well.

 Play it safe and you’ll still manage to have a lot of fun.

 Have you ever skied while pregnant or know someone who has?
-Let us know in the comments below!
+Let me know in the comments below!